-At Newcomen Primary School, we believe in a whole school approach and linking PSHE to the fundamental school ethos and values.
+At Newcomen Primary School, we believe in a whole school approach and linking RE to the fundamental school ethos and values.
 We cover a range of topics to prepare pupils for challenges and responsibilities they will face their throughout their lives.

 - Self-awareness and Self-esteem.

 At Newcomen Primary, our pupils are given many opportunities to develop confidence and self-motivation in a range of different ways.
 Personal, social and health education is not only taught through lessons but through many aspects of our school life.

 - We promote and enhance self- esteem and self- belief through a weekly celebration assembly.